Woburn Special Needs Planning Attorney

 Funding the Trust

 A trust is basically an empty box that must be filled with assets.
 Families must consider how to fund the trust and at what levels.
 Funding must be realistic in relationship to the needs of the loved one.
 If a family doesn’t have enough resources to adequately fund a trust, one option may be to consider funding it with life insurance.

 Contact Us Today to Take Care of Your Loved One

-The beauty of a special needs trust is that it enables government programs to take care of your loved one’s basic needs while the trust provides for all the extras that make life more comfortable, more pleasurable, and more fulfilling.
-If you want to make sure your loved one will be well provided for, you need a knowledgeable Massachusetts special needs trust lawyer.
-Contact The Heritage Law Center today.
+The beauty of a special needs trust is that it enables government programs to take care of your loved one’s basic needs while the trust provides for all the extras that make life more comfortable and fulfilling.
+If you want to make sure your loved one will be well provided for, contact our knowledgeable Massachusetts special needs trust lawyer today.